-- To give us a break from math, we'll switch to a notebook, showing that both formulas that is, (1) the formulas for w_1^ and w_0^ we found using calculus, and (2) the formula for \vec{w}^ we found using linear algebra give the same results. - \circ You'll prove this in Homework 8 \cong . - The supplementary notebook is posted in the usual place on GitHub and the course website. - Then, we'll use our new linear algebraic formulation of regression to incorporate multiple features in our prediction process.
+• To give us a break from math, we'll switch to a notebook, showing that both formulas - that is, (1) the formulas for w_1^ and w_0^ we found using calculus, and (2) the formula for \vec{w}^ we found using linear algebra - give the same results.

+• You'll prove this in Homework 7 \cong .

+- We'll use the same supplementary notebook as earlier, posted in the usual place on GitHub and the course website. - Then, we'll use our new linear algebraic formulation of regression to incorporate multiple features in our prediction process.